 Intraday 'UN'-Alerts

-by SensitiveApe144 9 months ago
+by SensitiveApe144 over 1 year ago

 Mike, have you ever considered un-alerting an intraday alert when the alert condition is no longer valid?
 For instance, my FTI stock alerted this morning when it was down 1%, Currently, it's up $0.07, i.e., the alert is not longer valid.
 My thought is that the dark red color for an active alert could be changed to a lighter shade of pink for an inactive alert.
 I understand that subscribers who acted on the alert would still want to see it.
 A color change would accommodate both those who acted on the signal and those for whom it is no longer relevant.
 Similarly, a bullish intraday alert that is no longer valid could be changed to a lighter shade of green.